-Resurrection Christian Schools' Health Services Department supports student learning by providing health consultation and resources to support students and their family.
-RCS has a Registered Nurse that consults with students, parents, school staff, and administration to provide optimum school health.
+Resurrection Christian Schools' Health Services Department supports student learning by providing health consultation and resources to support students and their families.
+RCS has a Registered Nurse who consults with students, parents, school staff, and administration to provide optimum school health.

 Please keep your child’s health concerns updated at registration and as conditions change during the school year.
 It is also critical that we have current contact details so help us by keeping phone numbers updated.

 RCS Covid Policy for 2022-2023 School Year as of August 24, 2022